-Personal electronic devices such as cellular phones, music players, and pagers will not be allowed during school hours or during lunch at VOA High School.
-Cellular phones, pagers and other personal electronic devices will be confiscated if used during the school day.
+Personal electronic devices such as cellular phones, music players, and pagers will not be allowed during school hours at VOA High School.
+Cellular phones, pagers and other personal electronic devices may be confiscated if used during the school day.

 If there is an offense, the confiscated equipment will be returned to the student at the end of the day.
-If the behavior continues a parent or guardian of the student may be notified and if so, a meeting will take place with a VOA High School administrator.
+If the behavior continues a parent or guardian of the student may be notified and a meeting may take place with a VOA High School administrator.